Electronic Communication Policy - Email Rules

 - Outsourcing Policy

 - Cloud Based File Sharing

 - Base Case

-Note: Look at the Practical Guide for Outsourcing over 110 page document for a more extensive process for outsourcing
+Note: Look at the Practical Guide for Outsourcing, it is over 110 page in length and contains more extensive processes for outsourcing

 Internet, e-Mail, Social Networking Mobile Device, Electronic Communications, and Record Retention Policy